anrisakaki/anrisakaki.github.io/_pages/research.md

 [Working paper here](https://anrisakaki.github.io/files/Trump_and_Vietnam.pdf)

+### The long-term and intergenerational effects of the Vietnam War

 ### Firm-level response to mandated maternity leave extension: Evidence from the Vietnamese Enterprise Census

 ### From slums to factories: Assessing the mental health impacts of structural transformation among the urban poor in Bangladesh